Skip to main content

 What is the industrial design process?

-The industrial design process involves a series of steps to conceptualize and bring a product to life.
-While variations exist, the general industrial design process typically includes the following stages.
+The industrial design process is a series of steps to conceptualize a product and bring it to life.
+While variations exist, it typically includes the following stages.

 1. Comprehensive research

-Industrial design begins with thorough market research and analysis of user needs, competition, and technological trends.
-Designers research which problem needs solving, why, and how well design can solve it.
+Industrial design begins with thorough and , competition, and technological trends.
+Designers work out which problem needs solving, why, and how well design can solve it.

 2. Ideation and concept development

-Designers generate various ideas and concepts based on the research findings.
-Sketching and prototyping techniques are employed to explore possibilities and refine the concepts.
+Designers generate ideas and concepts based on the research findings.
+Sketching and techniques help explore possibilities and refine the concepts.

 3. Sketching and rendering

 Designers create detailed sketches and renderings of the selected concepts.
-This gives designers and stakeholders a glimpse into the appearance of products.
+This gives designers and a glimpse of how the product will look.

 4. 3D modeling and computer-aided design (CAD)

 The chosen design concept is translated into a three-dimensional (3D) digital model.
-3D models bring ideas to life and provide better insights into the product's physical attributes.
+3D models bring ideas to life and provide better insight into the product’s physical attributes.

 5. Prototyping